Mook-as/stackato-doc/admin/cluster/autoscaling.rst

 Stackato can automatically add DEA nodes to a cluster to handle increasing numbers of user application instances.
-This feature, called Auto Scaling, is available for clusters running on HPCS, vSphere, EC2, or OpenStack.
+This feature, called auto scaling, is available for clusters running on HPCS, vSphere, EC2, or OpenStack.

-When auto scaling is enabled, it will automatically grow the cluster to cater for new app deployments.
-Scaling events are triggered by keeping a buffer of DEAs in the memory pool that provide enough memory for new deployments.
+When auto scaling is enabled, stackato will automatically grow the pool of DEA nodes to accommodate new app deployments.
+Scaling events are triggered the available memory in the pool falls below a certain threshold.

 DEA Template
 ------------